rennieramlochan/Microsoft-SQL-Server-Professional-Certificate/README.md

 ## 📚 About This Repository

+This portfolio showcases the knowledge, practical activities, and hands-on projects completed as part of the **Microsoft SQL Server Professional Certificate**.

+It demonstrates practical skills in **Microsoft SQL Server, SQL, T-SQL, relational database design, database development, data manipulation, transaction management, database security, indexing, query optimization, performance tuning, database maintenance, backup and recovery, data modelling, data warehousing, and Power BI integration**.

+The portfolio highlights practical experience in designing, developing, querying, securing, and optimizing relational database environments.
+It demonstrates how SQL Server can be used to manage reliable and high-performing data platforms that support operational systems, reporting, analytics, and business intelligence.

+The projects and practical exercises demonstrate the ability to apply database engineering principles to real-world scenarios, including **database design, normalization, complex querying, transactions, concurrency, performance optimization, security controls, data integrity, maintenance, and business intelligence**.

+The portfolio also explores the role of **Generative AI in modern SQL development**, including AI-assisted query development, troubleshooting, optimization, and technical problem-solving.
+While AI can accelerate database development, the portfolio emphasizes the importance of understanding SQL fundamentals, validating results, evaluating query performance, and applying sound technical judgement.

 This repository documents my learning journey through the **Microsoft SQL Server Professional Certificate** on Coursera.

 The program provided practical experience across: